Top 5 historic sites Croatia

 Photo: The columns on Peristil at the entrance to Saint Dominus Cathedral

-The most visited part of Diocletian's Palace is the Peristil and the Cathedral of St. Dominus, the patron saint of the city of Split.
-Also not to be missed is the impressive bell tower of St. Dominus which is open to visitors.
-When you climb the stairs to the top of the bell tower, you can enjoy a panoramic view of the palace, the city of Split, and the islands in front.
+The most visited part of Diocletian's Palace is the Peristil and the Cathedral of St. Dominus, the patron saint of Split, with its impressive bell tower.
+It is open to visitors.
+Climbing the stairs to the top, you'll see a panoramic view of the palace, city, and nearby islands.

 The Belltower of Saint Dominus in Diocletians Palace in Split in Croatia